jorendorff/game-playing/talk.md

 *   `game.applyMove(move)` takes the current snapshot,
     and returns a new game object
-    thats 'a snapshot of what the game will look like after making that move.
+    that's a snapshot of what the game will look like after making that move.

     Game objects are immutable.